jairoblatt/vue3-radial-progress/README.md

   <br/>
 </div>

->The [original project](https://github.com/wyzantinc/vue-radial-progress) it's only available to vue 1 and 2, so i decided rewrite it to vue 3.
+>[The original project](https://github.com/wyzantinc/vue-radial-progress) only works with Vue 1 and 2, so I decided to rewrite it for Vue 3.

 ### [Live Demo](https://vue3-radial-progress.vercel.app/)